everypolitician/scraped/README.md

 ## Usage

-Scraped currently has support for working with HTML and JSON documents.
+Scraped currently has support for working with HTML and JSON documents (pull requests for other formats are welcome).

 To write a scraper, start by creating a subclass of `Scraped::HTML` or `Scraped::JSON` for each _type_ of page you’re scraping.
 Then specify the (data) fields you want to extract from that.
 You can control the strategy used to get the page, and decorate the response you get back to make it easier to parse.